davidalexander0301/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map() uses return values and returns a new Array of the same size.
+.forEach oes not.

 2. What is the difference between a function and a method?

+Method is different from functions in two ways, its implicitly passed the object its called on, and its able to operate on data contained within a class.

 3. What is closure?

+A closure is when you have functions inside of functions.
+As long as you invoke the bottom function they will all run.
+They also have "scope" so you can uses variables from other elements within the closure.

 4. Describe the four rules of the 'this' keyword.

+Window binding: refers to the global scope
+Implicit binding: dot notations is used to invoke a function New binding: whenever the "new" keyword is used.
+It binds "this" to the new object.
+Explicit binding: whenever the bind, call or apply methods are used.

 5. Why do we need super() in an extended class?

+super() is used to tell the parents constructor to look at the child's attributes and vis versa

 ## Project Set up